bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://jscurious.com/what-are-call-apply-and-bind-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jscurious.com/what-are-call-apply-and-bind-in-javascript/"><strong>What are call(), apply() and bind() in JavaScript - JS Curious</strong><br />
 <em>In JavaScript this refers to the owner object.
 If you want to attach some extra properties to a function, then you can…</em>jscurious.com</a><a href="https://jscurious.com/what-are-call-apply-and-bind-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://medium.com/nerd-for-tech/understanding-this-binding-in-javascript-86687397c76d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/nerd-for-tech/understanding-this-binding-in-javascript-86687397c76d"><strong>Understanding “this” binding in Javascript</strong><br />
+<a href="https://medium.com/nerd-for-tech/understanding-this-binding-in-javascript-86687397c76d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/nerd-for-tech/understanding-this-binding-in-javascript-86687397c76d"><strong>Understanding “this " binding in Javascript</strong><br />
-<em>In order to understand “this” keyword clearly, we need to go through of how the execution context works at first.
+<em>In order to understand “this " keyword clearly, we need to go through of how the execution context works at first.
 Every…</em>medium.com</a><a href="https://medium.com/nerd-for-tech/understanding-this-binding-in-javascript-86687397c76d" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://codeburst.io/javascript-for-beginners-the-new-operator-cee35beb669e" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/javascript-for-beginners-the-new-operator-cee35beb669e"><strong>JavaScript For Beginners: the ‘new’ operator</strong><br />
 <em>Preface</em>codeburst.io</a><a href="https://codeburst.io/javascript-for-beginners-the-new-operator-cee35beb669e" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>